A Guide to Public Transportation in the United Arab Emirates

 The United Arab Emirates is not a particularly big country.
-Moreover, it is one of the leading producers of hydrocarbons, making fuel quite cheap in the market.
+Moreover, it is one of the leading producers of hydrocarbons and thus fuel is quite cheap in the market.
 This means that transportation, public or private, is hardly a concern for those that are visiting the country.
-However, it also means that it is not the most walkable country on Earth, since most of its residents prefer to drive around instead.
-In this article, I will go over some tips and tricks regarding transportation of any and all kinds across the UAE in a few short parts.
+However, this also means that it is not the most walkable country on Earth, since most of its residents prefer to cruise around in their private cars instead.
+In this article, I will go over some tips and tricks regarding transportation across the UAE, covering all of its seven Emirates.
 Without further ado, let us get to it!

 Public Transportation in Abu Dhabi

-Abu Dhabi, being the richest and biggest Emirate, also has the best public transportation system in the union, or at least, that was my experience with it.
-All you really need is a Hafilat card to use the city’s buses and an odd tram-like network, and you are good to go.
+Abu Dhabi, the richest and biggest Emirate, has a very well functioning public transportation system.
+All you really need is a Hafilat card to use the city’s buses and tram network, and you are good to go.
 Instead of loading the card with some cash, I opted to get a weekly pass here.
 This costed me 45 AED including the fee for the card itself.
-I took plenty of buses in the short time that I spent in Abu Dhabi, which already justified this pass, but better yet, I made use of it again in Al Ain in a few days, which also uses the same card as both cities are in the Emirate of Abu Dhabi.
-You can get this card at the Zayed International Airport when you touch down, as the dedicated kiosk works around the clock, and you can certainly pay for it by credit card.
+I took plenty of buses in the short time that I spent in Abu Dhabi, which already justified the price of this pass, but better yet, I made use of it again in Al Ain, which also uses the same card as both cities are in the Emirate of Abu Dhabi.
+You can get this card at the Zayed International Airport when you touch down, as the dedicated kiosk works around the clock, where you can pay for it by credit card.
 Last but not least, there are also frequent buses that connect the airport to Abu Dhabi and to Dubai even after midnight, so you will likely not have to use a taxi during your stay in Abu Dhabi.
 All in all, using the public transportation is hardly an issue in the designated capital of the UAE.

 Public Transportation in Dubai

-It is, also not an issue to use the public transportation in Dubai, though it may seem a bit more daunting at first, mostly due to the sheer number of people that use it.
-I felt like I was in Istanbul whenever I used the metro in Dubai, and no, that is not a good thing.
-Dubai is more densely populated than Abu Dhabi, is more touristic, and have much more public transport users as a result of these.
-You will be squished in a metro, or even in a bus, every now and then.
-This is why, it is best to use these vehicles outside of the rush hours if it is possible.
-As a traveller, we certainly have more control over our schedules, so this was something I could manage somewhat well during my time in Dubai.
+It is not an issue to use the public transportation in Dubai as well, though it may seem a bit more daunting at first due to the sheer number of people that use it.
+Dubai is more densely populated than Abu Dhabi, it is also noticeably more touristic, and thus have much more public transport users.
+In my personal opinion, this is why, it is best to use the public transportation in Dubai outside of the rush hours if it is possible.
+As a traveller, we certainly have more control over our own schedules, so this was something I could manage somewhat well during my time in Dubai.

-As was the case in Abu Dhabi, there is a transport card to get in Dubai, but this one is called the Nol Card.
-You can use it in any public transportation, though they do cost differently, and even the same vehicle may cost you different rates depending on the length of your eventual route.
-It is best to get a silver card and put in a few hundred AEDs in it as I did if you wish to travel around Dubai a lot and use some of Dubai’s own public buses to get to nearby Emirates, more on that in a bit.
+As was the case in Abu Dhabi, there is a dedicated transport card that can be used in Dubai, but this one is called the Nol Card.
+You can use it in any type of public transportation, though they do charge different fees, and even the same vehicle may cost you different rates depending on the length of your eventual route.
+It is best to get a silver card and put in a few hundred AEDs in it as I did if you wish to travel around Dubai a lot and use some of Dubai’s own public buses to get to nearby Emirates, more on that in a bit!
 There is also a gold card, which lets you enjoy a more peaceful gold cabin in the metro, though then your fee will be doubled for that ride.
-I could not even find a vendor that sold one of those things, so I am not sure if that experience is worth the extra fee or not.
+I heard only good things about those gold cabins, so if you are fine spending a bit more on your metro rides, a gold Nol card may do you some good.
 Last but not least, while you can pay the motorized abras that crisscross the Dubai Creek with your Nol card, for the smaller ones with only one motor, you will instead be paying in cash, 1 AED to be specific.
-This is to say, while a Nol card is necessary for moving around Dubai freely, you should have some cash with you especially if you wish to explore Deira and Bur Dubai more enjoyably.
+This is to say, while a Nol card is necessary for moving around Dubai freely, you should have some cash with you especially if you wish to explore Deira and Bur Dubai in style.

 In short, Dubai, with its ferries and metro lines, buses and trams, and possibly more, provide a lot of opportunities for both residents and travellers alike to move around the city.
 It may seem like the number of options and the amount of people using said options are almost a bit too much at first, but with careful manoeuvring, by which I mean using Google Maps like any other normal human being, you will get from point A to point B in no time.